muquit/go-xbuild-go/README.md

 - platforms.txt
 - Add extra files with `-additional-files` (Do not add these default: README.md, LICENSE.txt, LICENSE, platforms.txt, <project>.1)

-## How to release your project to github
+## How to release your project to github (Any kind, not just golang based projects)

 Now that you cross-compiled and created archives for your go project, you can use go-xbuild-go to publish it to GitHub.
 Note: any project can be